-- Applicants must submit the following materials directly to the Political Science Department:
+- The applicant must submit the following materials directly to the Political Science Department:

 - Three letters of recommendation from individuals qualified to evaluate the applicant's academic potential (letters from academic instructors are preferred, but letters from employers or others may be submitted if academic references are unavailable) and a confidential appraisal form (from each recommender): Appraisal Form;